voroshkov/Chorus-RF-Laptimer/README.md

 - Android application for controlling the device via Bluetooth or WiFi.
 - 5V * 250 mA power consumption (per device)
 - Low cost (around $16 per device, excluding power supply), compared to similar solutions available on market.
-- Can be tuned to any RF band/channel
+- Can be tuned to any RF band/channel (R, A, B, E, F, D and even a bit of Connex)
 - Monitors several frequencies simultaneously (corresponding to a number of devices)
 - Expandable: make one Solo device and track your solo flight times; make more devices, connect them into a Chorus and compete with teammates
 - Automatic detection of a number of Solo devices in a Chorus